Skip to navigation Skip to content

 • Probate from the courts, or

-• documents from the Public Trustee appointing an executor, executrix or administrator
+• documents from the Public Trustee appointing an executor or administrator

 When the injured person dies intestate, the agency needs a Letter of Administration from the courts or the Public Trustee confirming the appointment before any information can be released.

-Note: if a Letter of Administration has not been received or granted, a Commonwealth of Australia Statutory Declaration signed by the person appointed as administrator by the Public Trustee is required, and can only be accepted in consultation with Program Management.
+Note: if a Letter of Administration has not been received or granted, a Commonwealth of Australia Statutory Declaration must be provided.
+It must be signed by the person appointed as administrator by the Public Trustee and will only be accepted in consultation with Program Management.
+The declaration must confirm, there is no Last Will & Testament, Probate, Letters of Administration or other relevant Court or Public Trustee document.
+It must state that the declarant is the executor or administrator of the injured person’s estate.

 Notification of the injured person’s death is provided by the estate representative or claimant's solicitor.
 That is, through a copy of the official death certificate issued by the Registry of Births, Deaths and Marriages or a date of death being recorded by Medicare.
 This detail can be found in MCRS using the Medicare hyperlink.

 If the date of death has been recorded on the Medicare record, it will be identified by MCRS when a new claim is registered.
 However, MCRS does not automatically update the date of death on an existing claim.
-Updating the date of death in MCRS results in outgoing correspondence being addressed to 'The Executor of the Estate of the [deceased person’s name]'.
+Service Officers should update the date of death in MCRS.
+This results in outgoing correspondence being addressed to 'The Executor of the Estate of the late [deceased person’s name]'.

-• documentation confirming the authority for a person to represent the estate must be provided
+• Legal documentation confirming the authority for a person to represent the estate must be provided

 See Process page for further information about the documentation required when an injured person dies.